-The Company and subsidiaries have obligations in respect of the severance payments they must make to employees upon retirement under the labour law.
-The Company and subsidiaries set up provision for the obligation under the defined benefit plan based on the amounts determined by a professionally qualified independent actuary based on actuarial techniques, using the projected unit credit method.
+The Group and the Company have obligations in respect of the severance payments they must make to employees upon retirement under the labour law.
+The Group and the Company set up provision for the obligation under the defined benefit plan based on the amounts determined by a professionally qualified independent actuary based on actuarial techniques, using the projected unit credit method.